expo/expo/docs/versions/unversioned/sdk/camera.md

 - **focusDepth** (_float_)

 Distance to plane of sharpest focus.
 A value between 0 and 1: 0 - infinity focus, 1 - focus as close as possible.
 Default: 0.
+For Android is availbe only for some devices and when `useCamera2Api` is set to true.

 - **ratio** (_string_)